-- Upon successful completion of this course, students will be able to: - identify the main weeds in Greece. - plan an effective weed control program in various crops. - be aware of herbicides applied in main crops. - be familiar with problems associated with herbicide use (eg. herbicide resistance and phytotoxicity, causes of herbicide injury)
+- identify the main weeds in Greece. - plan an effective weed control program in various crops. - be aware of herbicides applied in main crops. - be familiar with problems associated with herbicide use (eg. herbicide resistance and phytotoxicity, causes of herbicide injury)